A Collection of Resources Related to Writing A Book

 Once you have decided on the type of book you want to write, look at some best sellers in your category.
 Pay attention to sections in the books, such as the introduction, opening, and how the book is formatted and the closing.

 Passion Leads To Great Writing

 When you’re passionate about the topic, you’ll write much better content compared to writing about something you have no interest in.
-You should choose a topic that you are passionate about and that you have knowledge about.

-Check the bestseller’s list for the category you’re considering.
+Check the bestsellers list for the category you’re considering.
 See if there is a book about the topic you are passionate about and you’ll have a much better chance of succeeding!